 On top of this we have our usual competitions – with the emphasis on digital submissions for the first half of the year.
 Plus we have our usual members’ evenings, sharing work online, and talks by some of our own members.

-With so much to offer we are going to start the season earlier than normal – on 28 August.
+With so much to offer we have started the season earlier than normal – on 28 August.

-Running up to that we would normally have a full programme of Summer outings.
+Running up to that we would normally have held a full programme of Summer outings.
 The virus has severely limited what we can do.
-However, we still hope to run some outdoor, socially distanced events with numbers that meet safety requirements.
-More details will follow shortly.
+However, we have been running some outdoor, socially distanced events with numbers that meet safety requirements.
+More details are given as opportunities arise.

 For all of this season’s events you need to be a member of the Club or an invited visitor.
 You cannot just “turn up”.
 We shall soon be sending, to all members, full details of the programme and how to take part.
 Contact us if you want to join or find out more.